csnarain/GitDemo/README.md

 # Git Demo Repo

-## This is a demo app for the git course.
+## This is a sample repository for the git course.

 ## How to work with Git
 1. git checkout main